fledge-iot/fledge/docs/tuning_fledge.rst

       - A set of counters, one per table, that indicate the number of inserts into the table within the one minute collection time.
 The number of samples equates to the number of calls to the storage API to insert rows.
 The minimum, average and maximum values refer to the number of rows inserted in a single insert call.
       - The action to take is very much related to which table is involved.
 For example if it is the statistics table then reducing the number of statistics maintained by the system will reduce the load on the system to store them.
     * - update rows <table>
       - A set of counters, one per table, that indicate the number of updates of the table within the one minute collection time.
 The number of samples equates to the number of calls to the storage API to update rows.
-The minimum, average and maximum values refer to the number of rows updated in a single insert call.
+The minimum, average and maximum values refer to the number of rows updated in a single call.
       - The action to take is very much related to which table is involved.
 For example if it is the statistics table then reducing the number of statistics maintained by the system will reduce the load on the system to store them.
     * - delete rows <table>
       - A set of counters, one per table, that indicate the number of delete calls related to the table within the one minute collection time.
-The number of samples equates to the number of calls to the storage API to update rows.
+The number of samples equates to the number of calls to the storage API to delete rows.
 The minimum, average and maximum values refer to the number of rows deleted in a single call.
       - The delete API is not frequently used and there is little that is configurable that will impact its usage.
     * - insert Payload Size <table>
       - The size of the JSON payload in the insert calls to the storage layer for the given table.